Millalyzer User Manual

 Then, pick a tool from the list and enter the geometric cutting conditions.
 The axial tool engagement is sometimes also called depth of cut and the radial engagement may be referred to as width of cut, stepover or optimal load in the context of high-speed cutting strategies.
 You can also specify more complex operations by clicking on the operation type link, or switch between inches and millimeters.

 The next step is to define speed and feed.
 When no better information is available, start with the baseline recommendations from Utility - Standard S&F (shortcut ALT+A, or option+A on macOS).

 Define speed or cutting speed

 Your tool vendor should provide recommended cutting speed values for the material in question.
 Entering this value in the field Cutting speed [VC] will update the required spindle speed (RPM).
 If the result is above the machine limit, reduce the speed to the maximum spindle speed (or better, configure you machine).

-There are three alternative ways to specify feed rate - you only set one of the three and the others are computed automatically.
-The most direct option is of course to set the feed-rate directly as a linear speed (VF).
+There are three alternative ways to specify feed rate - you choose any one of the three and the others are computed automatically.
+The most direct option is of course to set the feed-rate directly as a linear speed (VF) in millimeter or inches per minute.
 However, you can also set the feed-per-tooth (FZ) or the uncut chip thickness (HEX) instead.
 The last two differ whenever the radial engagement is much less than the tool radius.
 When you switch to another option to select feed, the corresponding label is shown in bold letters and remains active.
 That is, if you specify e.g. 50 μm chip thickness but then change spindle speed or radial engagement, the feed rate will be updated accordingly.